alexle/alexle.github.com/posts/pearl_street_mile.markdown

 I try to find a pack to tuck behind to escape the massive headwind, but there is none.
 I try to find someone to hang on to, but my vision is getting blurry.

 If I don't see anyone ahead of me turn off Spruce soon, I will pass out.
-I have no idea how fast or slow I'm moving anymore.
+I don't know how fast or slow I'm moving anymore.

 ##Final 400m - 1:22##